rahulpatel596/diamond-project2/README.md

 # diamond-project2
-MERN (MONGODB, ExpressJ, ReactJS, Node.js) Stack app
+MERN (MONGODB, ExpressJS, ReactJS, Node.js) Stack app

 **Project simply tracks certain numeric data, dates and names other relevant information.
 This project was created for a specific usecase.**